Accessibility

 Use:

-The "Barium Acetate" monograph in ACS Reagent Chemicals has both a table and a formula that correctly use text (MathML).
+The "Barium Acetate" monograph in ACS Reagent Chemicals has an HTML data table, which is more accessible than a table rendered as an image.
 An abbreviated version of the table is shown here.

 For the Determination of Calcium, Potassium, Sodium, and Strontium